syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Overview.md

  1. RichTextEditor scroll view will not be working if the control is placed inside a ScrollView.
  2. To avoid rendering of the RichTextEditor out of the screen, it is highly recommended to set the `MaximumHeightRequest` property when the `AutoSize` is enabled.
  3. Toolbar will be hidden when the `MaximumHeightRequest` is beyond the keyboard region.
+ 4. RichTextEditor control will allow only text or html text as content of the editor.
+The RTF content can be loaded in RichTextEditor control using Essential DocIO control.

 ### iOS
  1. AutoFocus will not be working when `AutoSize` is enabled.